Jacobbishopxy/rustopia/ubiquitous-viz-server/README.md

 Ubiquitous viz server, as a web server supporting user interaction with backend, must work with ubiquitous alchemy server, who gives API supports.

+## Requirements

+`cp .env.template .env` and replace with your own configs.

 ## Dependencies

 1. actix-cors